Who knew there was a Maine Windjammer cruise for foodies? Over the top delicious food is not something I would expect from a Windjammer cruise.

-Granted, Chef Annie did have help from a great crew, including her daughter Ella and Chives, who are both pretty masterful in the kitchen from what I could see.
+Granted, Chef Annie did have help from a great team, including her daughter Ella and crew member Chives - both pretty masterful in the kitchen from what I could see.

 Trust me on this.
 Each time that bell rang, we were excited to see what deliciousness Annie had created.